ChrisCooper/QcumberD/readme.md

 Style Notes
 -----------

-Anything in [square brackets] should be replaced with a value specific to you!
+Anything in [square brackets] should be replaced with a value specific to you.

-If your username is, say, `uniphil`, then the command `mkdir [username]` should become `mkdir uniphil`.
+For example, if your username is, say, `uniphil`, then a command like `mkdir [username]` would be written literally as `mkdir uniphil`.

 1. Fork the Repository